 New RWJF-funded research identifies the challenges vulnerable individuals face when accessing health information and offers insight into how the marketplace could better meet their health information needs.

-NEW YORK AND ANN ARBOR — A major, multi-disciplinary study from Oliver Wyman and Altarum Institute, developed with support from the Robert Wood Johnson Foundation, found that most vulnerable healthcare consumers struggle to understand their options, their costs, and even the language around their care.
+NEW YORK AND ANN ARBOR — A major, multi-disciplinary study from Oliver Wyman and Altarum, developed with support from the Robert Wood Johnson Foundation, found that most vulnerable healthcare consumers struggle to understand their options, their costs, and even the language around their care.
 The research also explored marketplace perceptions of these consumers’ health information needs and discovered a gap between stakeholder impressions and consumers’ reality.

 “These findings tell us that many consumers, especially the most vulnerable, face significant barriers in finding the information they want and need,” said Andrea Ducas, program officer at the Robert Wood Johnson Foundation.
 “We must address serious gaps in access to information in order to build an inclusive health care system for all.”

 The study findings, released today in conjunction with an Oliver Wyman-hosted panel discussion on this topic at the 2017 World Economic Forum, are the culmination of the “Right Place, Right Time” initiative – which aims to shed light on how consumers access health information and how the marketplace can better meet their needs.

 About this study:

 This research focused on the needs of lower-income consumers, Medicaid beneficiaries, the uninsured, caregivers, and Spanish speakers.
 For the consumer component, Altarum conducted interviews with 65 consumers and a nationally representative mail and web survey of more than 4000 respondents.